PJM Glossary

 Shadow Price

-The constraint shadow price represents the incremental reduction in congestion cost achieved by relieving a constraint by 1 MW.
-The shadow price multiplied by the flow (in MW) on the constrained facility during each hour equals the hourly gross congestion cost for the constraint.
+The incremental reduction in congestion cost achieved by relieving a constraint by 1 MW.
+The shadow price multiplied by the flow (in megawatts) on the constrained facility during each hour equals the hourly gross congestion cost for the constraint.

 Shared Reserves

-An agreement between PJM and NPCC (includes ISO-NE, NY-ISO, IESO, and New Brunswick) to assist the opposite pool in faster recovery from a sudden loss of generation or energy purchase than it would otherwise have achieved without outside assistance.
+An agreement between PJM and another balancing authority to assist the opposite pool in faster recovery from a sudden loss of generation or energy purchase than it would otherwise have achieved without outside assistance.

 Short-Term Firm Point-to-Point Transmission Service